Harshal-Bhalerao/COMP3040-A3/README.md

 # COMP 3040 Assignment 3

 ## API descriptions
-Group 9 will be working on Restaurant APIs, our main focus would be to list all the restaurants in Manitoba by the kind of food they serve.
+Our group will be working on Restaurant APIs, our main focus would be to create API endpoints related to restaurants that are located in Manitoba.
+Here is a list of 3 API endpoints that our API would serve:

-## List all the restaurants which provide delivery through a certain method.
+## 1. List all the restaurants which provide delivery through a certain method.
 ### Endpoint
 > https://manitoba.restaurants/api/delivery/?method=ubereats